 - Highlight soft skills like communication, time management, and adaptability

-- Include any certifications or courses completed that are relevant to the job you’re applying for
+- Include any certifications or courses completed that are relevant to the job

 - Research common interview questions for remote jobs and prepare thoughtful responses